Some Will, Some Won't

-Some Will, Some Won't is a 1970 British comedy film directed by Duncan Wood, a remake of Laughter in Paradise (1951).
-It starred an ensemble British cast which included Michael Hordern, Ronnie Corbett, Dennis Price, Leslie Phillips and Arthur Lowe.
+Some Will, Some Won't is a 1970 British comedy film directed by Duncan Wood, starring an ensemble British cast including Michael Hordern, Ronnie Corbett, Dennis Price, Leslie Phillips and Arthur Lowe.
+It is a remake of Laughter in Paradise (1951).
+It was written by Geoffrey Jones and Lewis Schwarz.

 In Henry Russell's will, four family members are left £150,000 on condition they do the bizarre tasks Russell has set out for them.

 Plot

 In his will, eccentric practical joker Henry Russell leaves his four relatives £150,000 each, but with stipulations designed to make each of them step completely out of character, and prove themselves as human beings.
 Bossy Agnes Russell must work as a maid for a month, Herbert must overcome his natural shyness and rob a bank, woman chasing bachelor Simon has to marry the first single woman he speaks to, and crime writer Denniston is asked to commit a crime and be sent to jail for a month.
 When the four individuals report back to the executor, their lives are transformed for the better.
 But Henry still has one more surprise up his sleeve.